cnm/mia_vita/kernel_sender/user/README.rst

 ├── miavita_packet.h -> ../../kernel_sender/miavita_packet.h
 ├── syscall_wrapper.c   - Syscalls to set the two time variables in the kernel └── syscall_wrapper.h   - ""

+Help
+====

+Usage: ./main [-i <interface>] [-p <listen_on_port>] [-b <output_binary_file>] [-j <output_json_file>] [-o <moved_file_prefix>]
+-i Interface name on which the program will listen.
+Default is eth0 -p UDP port on which the program will listen.
+Default is 57843 -b Name of the binary file to where the data is going to be written.
+Default is miavita.bin -j Name of the json file to where the data is going to be written.
+Default is miavita.json -t Test the program against GPS time.
+Make sure to compile this program with -D__GPS__.
+-o Output file prefix when the file is moved by log rotation.
+Default is miavita_old.
+-c Buffer cacity expressed in terms of number of packets.
+Default is 100.